 In December 1804, the coronation of Napoleon I at Notre Dame de Paris marked the beginning of the Empire style.
 This tapestry is based on Napoleon’s official portrait, wearing his coronation robes, which according to a contemporary spectator made him look like “Caesar on a Roman coin.”

-In the third installment in our series on jewelry’s place in art history, we’re exploring how the once-Emperor Napoleon used jewelry, and in particular, cameos, to try and secure his place in history.
-A painting within a painting, Louis Léopold Boilly’s canvas reproduces Jacques-Louis David’s famous painting of Napoleon’s official coronation in its public viewing at the Louvre.
+The once-Emperor Napoleon used jewelry to secure his place in history.
+How, you might ask?
+Well, one must look at the painting within a painting by Louis Léopold Boilly’ of the great conquerer.
+In this work, Boilly reproduces Jacques-Louis David’s famous painting of Napoleon’s official coronation in its public viewing at the Louvre.

 Boily's clever composition shows the stark contrast between the grandeur of Napoleon's court and his public.
 Napoleon’s grand coronation looks smaller in scale in Boilly’s painting, perhaps in order to give importance to the crowd, while highlighting the differences between the Emperor’s luxurious court and the French commoners.
 As opposed to the sumptuous imperial dresses and shining jewelry worn at the coronation, the artist paints the crowds in plain clothes, with only one woman wearing a simple coral necklace on the left.